Dold–Thom theorem: Proof

 with Π denoting the weak product, f induces isomorphisms on π_{n} for n ≥ 2.
 But as π_{1}(X) → π_{1}SP(X) = H_{1}(X) induced by the inclusion X → SP(X) is the Hurewicz homomorphism and as H-spaces have abelian fundamental groups, f also induces isomorphisms on π_{1}.
 Thanks to the Dold-Thom theorem, each SP(M(G_{n}, n)) is now an Eilenberg-MacLane space K(G_{n}, n).
 This also implies that the natural inclusion of the weak product Π_{n} SP(M(G_{n}, n)) into the cartesian product is a weak homotopy equivalence.
 Therefore, X has the weak homotopy type of a generalised Eilenberg-MacLane space.

 Algebraic geometry

-What distinguishes the Dold-Thom theorem from other alternative foundations of homology like Cech or Alexander-Spanier cohomology is that it is of particular interest for algebraic geometry since it allows one to reformulate homology only using homotopy.
+What distinguishes the Dold-Thom theorem from other alternative foundations of homology like Čech or Alexander-Spanier cohomology is that it is of particular interest for algebraic geometry since it allows one to reformulate homology only using homotopy.
 Since applying methods from algebraic topology can be quite insightful in this field, one tries to transfer these to algebraic geometry.
 This could be achieved for homotopy theory, but for homology theory only in a rather limited way using a formulation via sheaves.
 So the Dold-Thom theorem yields a foundation of homology having an algebraic analogue.